lighttigerXIV/catppuccinifier/README.md

 </div>

 This project gives you a cli and a gui for catppuccinifying your wallpapers.
 It's available for Linux and Windows.
-It uses [lutgen](https://github.com/ozwaldorf/lutgen-rs) under the hood
+It uses [lutgen](https://github.com/ozwaldorf/lutgen-rs) under the hood.

 <h3>GUI</h3>
 <div align="center">